 How To Keep Outdoor Furniture Looking New

 Teak is strong, lightweight, and resistant to outdoor elements.
 It has naturally high oil content, which creates a built-in resistance to the elements so that it does not decay and will not splinter.
 As such, teak does not need to be sealed or treated to protect the wood.
 When left outdoors, it will gracefully turn to silver patina to harmonize with its surroundings.
-Royal Botania uses mature, high quality, kiln-dried teak that has been harvested from sustainable sources.
-Available in collections such as Solid, O-Zon & Kokoon, it should provide a lifetime of use with minimal maintenance.
+High-end manufacturers uses mature, high quality, kiln-dried teak that harvested from sustainable sources.
+It should provide a lifetime of use with minimal maintenance.

-Stainless steel, featured in O-Zon, Ninix & Flexy, is durable and stylish and will hold up to frequent cleanings.
+Stainless steel is durable and stylish and will hold up to frequent cleanings.
 Royal Botania offers a 304-grade as well as a 304-EP electropolished or marine-grade stainless steel.
 The latter offers the same quality and performance as 316-EP stainless steel, yet comes at a more affordable price point.
 This treatment increases resistance to corrosion and helps prevent salt water and chlorine damage.

 * BATYLINE MESH

 Batyline is an extremely flexible, high quality and durable material that is nearly impossible to tear.
 It consists of a polyester fiber covered by a coating of PVC.
 Mildew and UV resistant, it is a great alternative to cushions and perfect for outdoor use in wet environments like a swimming pool.

 To clean the Batyline: Royal Botania recommends simply washing it with a mild natural soap and fresh water then rinsing and dry with a cloth.